Trackers A-Team (Advanced Team)

 What are the sleeping accommodations?

-Each camper sleeps in tents supplied by Trackers—though they are welcome to use their own with approval from Trackers Guides to ensure it is functional.
-Tents are all-weather to keep out rain or inclement elements.
-Campers must bring their own cold weather sleeping bag and pad—we give equipment recommendations upon registration.
-Campers learn to care for their own tent and organize their Trackers Kit (gear & clothing) to stay clean, dry, and well maintained.
-Almost all activities take place outdoors.
+Campers sleep in tents provided by Trackers, or they may use their own with approval from Trackers Guides to ensure functionality.
+Tents are all-weather and protect against rain and other elements.
+Campers must bring their own cold-weather sleeping bag and pad—equipment recommendations are provided upon registration.
+Campers learn to care for their tent and organize their Trackers Kit (gear and clothing) to stay clean, dry, and well-maintained.
+Nearly all activities take place outdoors.
 This is an authentic camping experience.

 What kind of meals do student Trackers eat?

-We often serve meals outdoors.
-Depending on the season and program logistics, food may be cooked over an open fire or on personal camp stoves.
-Meals are simple, using menus common to backpacking or overland expedition kitchens, for example, hearty stews.
-Please understand that this is not the camp for choosy eaters.
-We may be eating food we butchered, foraged, or processed from the wild.
-Due to the rugged nature of this camp, it may be difficult to provide accommodations for specialized diets.
-If your child has a severe, systemic food allergy, contact us and we may be able to work with your Medical Doctor (MD) to see if adjustments can be made to meal plans.
+Meals are often served outdoors and may be cooked over an open fire or on personal camp stoves, depending on the season and logistics.
+Food is simple, similar to backpacking or expedition-style meals—such as hearty stews.
+This is not a camp for picky eaters.
+We may eat food we’ve butchered, foraged, or processed from the wild.
+Due to the rugged nature of this camp, accommodating specialized diets can be difficult.
+If your child has a severe food allergy, contact us.
+We may be able to coordinate with your Medical Doctor (MD) to adjust meal plans.

 What is your medication policy?

-We do not directly oversee medication administration at this program.
-Given the independent nature of the program, student Trackers are tasked with their own self-care, which includes reminding themselves and administering their own medication during the program.
-This approach emphasizes responsibility and autonomy, aligning with the program's focus on independence and self-sufficiency.
-Student campers must bring medications in original packaging, labeled with name and dosage, and keep them in their backpacks.
-If the student Trackers has an EpiPen or inhaler, they should carry it and inform the instructor of its location for emergencies.
+We do not administer medication.
+Student Trackers are responsible for their own self-care, including remembering and taking their medication.
+This promotes independence and aligns with the program’s focus on self-sufficiency.
+All medications must be in original packaging, labeled with name and dosage, and kept in the student’s backpack.
+If a student carries an EpiPen or inhaler, they must keep it on them and inform the instructor of its location for emergencies.

 What gear should we pack?

-We give recommendations for the ideal Trackers Kit (Gear & Clothing) to outfit you to camp in all weather.
-Our goal: to get student Trackers ready while helping them become independent for future adventures beyond the program.
-The Trackers Kit you assemble will include a sleeping bag, sleeping pad, outdoor clothing, and other personal gear.
-It also includes the required Trackers Uniform of a designated wool shirt jacket, wool pants, and Team patch.
-Before the program begins, we send you packing recommendations with links so you can stock their kit efficiently and cost-effectively.
+We provide gear recommendations for the Trackers Kit (gear and clothing) to prepare students for all-weather camping.
+The kit includes a sleeping bag, sleeping pad, outdoor clothing, and personal items.
+It also includes the required Trackers Uniform: a designated wool shirt-jacket, wool pants, and a Team patch.
+Before the program begins, we send packing suggestions with links to help families stock the kit efficiently and affordably.

 Can my child bring their cellphone?

-No, 100% leave them behind—this is a direct rule.
-Electronic devices can distract from developing real-world observation skills in the outdoors and wilderness.
-Tracker Guides will carry cellphones for any necessary contact.
-While not a rule, discouraging both short and long-term social media use will be part of the Trackers Team culture.
-Digital distractions can significantly divert our attention, creating skewed perspective and focus.
-This severely limits the development of optimal situational awareness—a critical survival skill.
-Cultivating this awareness means being fully present and attentive to the details of our real world.
+No—phones must be left at home.
+This is a strict rule.
+Electronics distract from developing real-world observation skills in the outdoors.
+Tracker Guides carry cellphones for necessary contact.
+While not a rule, we discourage both short- and long-term social media use.
+Digital distractions skew perspective and hinder situational awareness—a key survival skill.
+Developing this awareness requires being fully present in the real world.

-How much time commitment will my child need to give to independent study?
+How much time should my child commit to independent study?

 What am I getting my child and our family into?

-Trackers offers truly "fun" summer camps, yet the Trackers A-Team extends beyond the typical camp experience.
-Our foundation is built on deep outdoor skills, best learned through rigorous training comparable to, if not more comprehensive than, martial arts.
-Such training demands focus and diligence from the Apprentice, enhancing both academic and physical capabilities.
-The practice of ecological thinking, particularly in animal tracking, cultivates an ability to understand complex systems and the workings of the world, fostering humility, patience, and strategic thinking.
+Trackers offers genuinely fun summer camps, but the Trackers A-Team goes beyond the typical experience.
+Its foundation is built on deep outdoor skills, taught through training as rigorous and comprehensive as martial arts.
+This demands focus and effort from the Apprentice, improving both academic and physical ability.
+Ecological thinking—especially in tracking—fosters understanding of complex systems, patience, humility, and strategic thinking.

 What is the role of program mentors?

-Our program mentors are among the best at Trackers, responsible for directing and developing the curriculum and logistics for our field days.
-They adapt their mentoring to each team, regularly checking in to gauge the well-being of students in the program.
-They are readily available for families seeking advice on skills, independent study locations, or updates on their child’s progress.
+Program mentors are among Trackers’ best, overseeing curriculum and logistics for field days.
+They tailor their mentoring to each team, regularly checking in on student well-being.
+Mentors are available to families for advice on skills, independent study locations, and student progress.

 Have Questions?

-For any questions, please feel free to contact our Family Success team.
+For any questions, please contact our Family Success team.

 AccountMenu{{cart.totalQty}}Cart